radancyco/tb-ajd-template/README.md

     <span class="wai">Video, content is the same information as what is on the page</span>
 </a>
 ```
-    * If you want to do you own styles you can remove `ci-video-btn`
+* If you want to do you own styles you can remove the class `ci-video-btn`
 3. To test to make sure everything is working load the page with `?playvideo=ajdvideo` added to the end of URL in the browser

 ## Instructions for creating an additional AJD after one already exists on a site